How to split screen on multiple monitors

-Do you want to know how to split the screen with two monitors in Windows 11?
+Do you want to learn how to split your screen across two monitors in Windows?
 The Snap feature can enhance your productivity on all modern versions of Windows.
-Furthermore, Windows 11 lets you use Snap to split screen on dual monitors both with the mouse and the keyboard.
-Read this guide to find out how to snap app windows side by side on a setup with multiple displays in Windows 11:
+Furthermore, Windows 10 and Windows 11 allow you to use Snap to split the screen on dual monitors both with the mouse and the keyboard.
+In this guide, I’ll show you how to snap app windows side by side on a setup with multiple displays, whether you’re using Windows 10 or Windows 11:

 Advertisement

-NOTE: This guide highlights the differences between using Snap in Windows 11 with one monitor and multiple ones.
-To learn more about Snap and Snap layouts, read our tutorial on splitting the screen in Windows 11.
+NOTE: This guide outlines the differences between using Snap in Windows with a single monitor versus multiple monitors.
+To learn more about Snap and Snap layouts, check our tutorials on how to split screen and view apps side by side in Windows 10 or how to use Snap to split screen on Windows 11, depending on your Windows version.

-Snapping a window using the cursor with multiple displays is not much different from the regular way of splitting the screen in Windows 11.
-Click or tap on a window’s title bar, and then drag and drop it to either a corner or to the left or right edge of any display.
-A transparent overlay is displayed to indicate the window’s placement.
+Snapping a window using the cursor with multiple displays is not much different from the regular way of splitting the screen in Windows.
+Click or tap a window’s title bar, then drag and drop it to either a corner or to the left or right edge of any display.
+A transparent overlay will show you where the window will be placed.

 A transparent overlay appears over the section where you dragged the window